th7mo/th7mo.com/style-guide.md

 This note provides rules to make the writing of the entire Second Brain consistent.

+> [!NOTE]
+> This note should be split or be renamed to 'maintainer guide' or something like that.
+> Now it does more than only document the styling.

 ## Cross-referencing other notes

 When cross-referencing another note, make the link name the same as the title of the note.